fabian-sp/MoMo/README.md

 pip install momo-opt
 ```

+## Usage

-Then import the optimizers in Python with
+Import the optimizers in Python with

 ``` python
 from momo import Momo